+353-1-416-8900REST OF WORLD

 • Companies could use new and emerging technology to improve public services such as mobility and well-being, interact more effectively with citizens, increase productivity, and solve environmental and sustainability issues.

-Major Infrastructure Developments in the Country
+Developments in the Country Are Promoted by Major Infrastructure

 The construction sector is one of the fastest-growing sectors in Qatar, with the government planning to spend over USD 200 billion as part of its infrastructure investment.
 Major transport projects, coupled with the rapid expansion of tourism, education, and real estate, are expected to dominate economic diversification efforts under the auspices of Qatar National Vision 2030, while the 2022 FIFA World Cup has set a mid-term deadline for a number of high-profile projects.